David Nutt: Honours

 David Nutt is a Fellow of the Royal College of Physicians, Royal College of Psychiatrists and the Academy of Medical Sciences.
 He holds visiting professorships in Australia, New Zealand and the Netherlands.
 He is a past president of the British Association of Psychopharmacology and of the European College of Neuropsychopharmacology.
 He was the recipient of the 2013 John Maddox Prize for promoting sound science and evidence on a matter of public interest, whilst facing difficulty or hostility in doing so.
 He is past president of the British Neuroscience Association and past president of the European Brain Council.

 His book Drugs Without the Hot Air (UIT press) won the Salon London Transmission Prize in 2014.

+The University of Bath awarded Nutt with an honorary doctorate of laws in December 2019.

 Personal life

-David Nutt lives in Bristol, with his wife Dianne.
+David Nutt lives in Bristol, with his wife Diana.
 He has four children.

-Nutt is a Patron of My Death My Decision, an organisation which seeks a more compassionate approach to dying in the UK, including the legal right to a medically-assisted death, if that is a person's persistent wish.
+Nutt is a Patron of My Death My Decision, an organisation which seeks a more compassionate approach to dying in the UK, including the legal right to a medically assisted death, if that is a person's persistent wish.